riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 the lifetime of a instruction.

 -  The Front-end returns Fetch Packets of fetchWidth*16 bits wide.
-This was supported inherently in the Rocket Front-end
+This was supported inherently in the BOOM Front-end.

 -  Maintain statefulness in F3, in the cycle where Fetch Packets are dequeued from the i-cache response queue and enqueued onto the